TheBeachLab/pyCircuit/README.md

 `python pcb.py | python frep.py 300`

 `pcb.py` creates a functional representation of the circuit board and saves it in json format.
-The ouput is passed to `frep.py` which evaluates the functions and generates an RGB matrix which is saved as an image.
+The ouput is passed to `frep.py` which evaluates the functions and generates an RGB matrix which is saved as an image at 300 dpi (bigger than that becomes too slow).

 view:
 `out.png`